InverterNetwork/contracts/script/workflowDeploymentAndSetupScripts/WorkflowDeployment.md

 Follow these steps to deploy the Yield Bearing Stable Token workflow:

 1.  **Prepare Environment File:**
-    *   Duplicate the example environment file: `dev.yieldBearingStableWorkflow.env`
+    *   Duplicate the example environment file: `example.dev.navBasedPimWorkflow.env`
-    *   Rename the duplicated file to: `yieldBearingStableWorkflow.env` (removing the `dev.` prefix).
+    *   Rename the duplicated file to: `dev.navBasedPimWorkflow.env` (removing the `example.` prefix).

 2.  **Configure Deployment Variables:**
-    *   Open the new `.env.yieldBearingStableWorkflow` file.
+    *   Open the new `.env.navBasedPimWorkflow` file.
     *   Locate the **Workflow Deployment Parameters** section.
     *   Replace all placeholder/demo values in this section with your actual deployment-specific variables.
     *   Locate the **Etherscan API Keys** section.